Blaster Master (video game): Release

-Chô Wakusei Senki Metafight was released for the Famicom in Japan on June 17, 1988.
+Chô Wakusei Senki Metafight (also simply called Metafight) was released for the Famicom in Japan on June 17, 1988.
 While Sunsoft's development team, headed by Iwata, were confident that they produced a great game, it did not sell well in Japan and, as a result, was not received well within Sunsoft.
-The game was released in North America in November 1988.
-The game was localized from Metafight in Japan to Blaster Master for Western markets.
-In North America, plot elements normally present in anime (as featured in Metafight) were not yet popular; Sunsoft's U.S. division asked the Japanese development team to change the game's original plot elements.
-Hence, the game's plot changed to that of Jason and his pet frog Fred, and name of the planet "Sophia the 3rd" in Metafight became the name of Jason's tank in Blaster Master.
-The original staff also omitted a portion of the map in the fourth level in which "the player was forced to control Jason and make a desperate suicide-leap for a ladder suspended in mid-air", after complaints from the U.S. staff.
+The game was localized as Blaster Master and released for the Nintendo Entertainment System in North America in November 1988, followed by Europe on April 25, 1991.
+At the time, plot elements normally present in anime (as featured in Metafight) were not yet popular; Sunsoft's American division asked the Japanese development team to change the game's original plot elements.
+As a result, the game's plot changed to that of Jason and his pet frog Fred, and name of the planet "Sophia the 3rd" in Metafight became the name of Jason's tank in Blaster Master.
+The original staff also omitted a portion of the map in the fourth level in which "the player was forced to control Jason and make a desperate suicide-leap for a ladder suspended in mid-air", after complaints from the American staff.

-The game has received notable recognition in gaming magazines.
-It is featured on the cover of the premiere issue of VideoGames & Computer Entertainment in December 1988.
-Electronic Gaming Monthly listed the game at #1 in its "Top Ten Games" list in the premiere issue.
-In Nintendo Power, the game debuted at #12 in its "Top 30" NES games list in its March–April 1989 issue; it later climbed to #6 from May to August 1989, before it peaked at #5 in September, behind Zelda II: The Adventure of Link, Super Mario Bros.
+The game was featured on the cover of the premiere issue of VideoGames & Computer Entertainment in December 1988.
+Electronic Gaming Monthly listed the game at number one in its "Top Ten Games" list in the premiere issue.
+In Nintendo Power, the game debuted at number 12 in its "Top 30" NES games list in its March–April 1989 issue; it later climbed to number six from May to August 1989, before it peaked at number five in September, behind Zelda II: The Adventure of Link, Super Mario Bros.
 2, Ninja Gaiden, and The Legend of Zelda.